sveltejs/svelte/site/content/docs/01-component-format.md

 A *store* is any object that allows reactive access to a value via a simple *store contract*.

+The [`svelte/store` module](docs#svelte_store) contains minimal store implementations which fulfil this contract.
+You can use these as the basis for your own stores, or you can implement your stores from scratch.

 A store must contain a `.subscribe` method, which must accept as its argument a subscription function.
 This subscription function must be immediately and synchronously called with the store's current value upon calling `.subscribe`.
 All of a store's active subscription functions must later be synchronously called whenever the store's value changes.
 The `.subscribe` method must also return an unsubscription function.
 Calling an unsubscription function must stop its subscription, and its corresponding subscription function must not be called again by the store.

 A store may optionally contain a `.set` method, which must accept as its argument a new value for the store, and which synchronously calls all of the store's active subscription functions.
 Such a store is called a *writable store*.